jwaldridgeIV/jwaldridgeIV.github.io/_pages/project-review.md

 ---

 This is my project review.
 It was written on {{ page.date }} and falls under the category of: {{ page.category }}.

+## Introduction

+This is the introduction to my review of project A.